memgraph/documentation/pages/help-center/debugging.md

 ### What are all the debugging capabilities I am equipped with?
 Memgraph supports the following debug capabilities:
-- attaching Memgraph with `GDB` and inspecting threads
+1. Attaching Memgraph with `GDB` and inspecting threads
-- generating a core dump after Memgraph crashed
+2. Generating a core dump after Memgraph crashed
-- using `perf` to identify performance bottlenecks
+3. Using `perf` to identify performance bottlenecks

 we will be going through each of them in detail.

-## Attaching Memgraph with GDB
+## 1. Attaching Memgraph with GDB
 `GDB` and `pgrep` are already installed packages in the Memgraph container that has the debug symbols.
 Since Memgraph is already running there at the port 7687, you can attach to your Memgraph with GDB with the following command.